-The FNE is entitled to enter into agreements with the parties involved in an investigation (article 39(ñ) DL 211).
+The FNE is entitled to enter into agreements with the parties involved in an investigation (article 39(ñ) of DL 211).
 Once the FNE files a claim before the TDLC, it may enter into an agreement with the parties during the proceedings, subject to the approval of the TDLC, a decision that is subject to appeal before the Supreme Court.
-Such an agreement has only been reached once in Chile regarding a cartel when FASA pleaded guilty to price-fixing allegations in the drugstore market and reached a settlement with the FNE in 2009.